ATOMScience-org/AMPL/README.md

 - [Library documentation](https://ampl.readthedocs.io/en/latest/index.html)
 ---
 ## Install
 AMPL 1.6 supports Python 3.9 CPU or CUDA-enabled machines using CUDA 11.8 on Linux.
 All other systems are experimental.
 For a quick install summary, see [here](#install-summary).
 We do not support other CUDA versions because there are multiple ML package dependency conflicts that can occur.
-For more information you can look at [DeepChem](https://deepchem.readthedocs.io/en/latest/get_started/installation.html), [TensorFlow](https://www.tensorflow.org/install/pip), [PyTorch](https://pytorch.org/get-started/locally/), [DGL](https://www.dgl.ai/pages/start.html) or [Jax](https://github.com/google/jax#installation).
+For more information you can look at [DeepChem](https://deepchem.readthedocs.io/en/latest/get_started/installation.html), [TensorFlow](https://www.tensorflow.org/install/pip), [PyTorch](https://pytorch.org/get-started/locally/), [DGL](https://www.dgl.ai/pages/start.html).

 ### Create pip environment